Problem Set 4 - Writing GIS Scripts

 Task 3

-The data folder in the workspace provided contains a feature class of country boundaries (TriCounties.shp) and a set of Benthic Monitoring (BMR…) feature classes – one for each ranking (“excellent”, “good”, “poor”, etc.).
+The data folder in the workspace provided contains a feature class of country boundaries (TriCounties.shp) and the set of Benthic Monitoring (BMR…) feature classes – one for each ranking (“excellent”, “good”, “fair”, etc.).
 Follow the guidelines below to develop a script that iterates through each BMR feature class, applying the Split_analysis tool to split each BMR feature class into separate files, one for each county, with the outputs stored in an output folder for each BMR source.

 References: